lyokha/dotfiles/README.md

 - `.config/nvim/` &mdash; configuration files for Neovim.

+- `.dir_colors` &mdash; configuration for dircolors and colored ls.

+- `.ghci` &mdash; configuration for GHCi, the GHC REPL.

+- `.haskeline` &mdash; configuration for [haskeline](https://github.com/judah/haskeline), the Haskell variant of readline which is used in GHCi.

+- `.inputrc` &mdash; configuration for readline.

 - `.vimrc.pandoc` &mdash; Vim/Neovim configuration for using with Pandoc filter [vimhl](https://github.com/lyokha/vim-publish-helper).

-- `.config/fourmolu.yaml` &mdash; configuration for
-  [fourmolu](https://github.com/fourmolu/fourmolu), a Haskell source code formatter.

-- `.dir_colors` &mdash; configuration for dircolors and colored ls.